-The Selling Stockholders granted to the U.S. Underwriters and the International Managers options to purchase up to an aggregate of 1,030,000 and 254,854 shares of Common Stock, respectively, exercisable solely to cover over-allotments, at the offering price to the public less the underwriting discounts and commissions shown on the cover page of this Prospectus.
-Such options have been exercised in full, and the additional shares of Common Stock to be purchased pursuant thereto are reflected in the commitments of the U.S. Underwriters and the International Managers in the preceding tables.
+The Selling Stockholders have granted to the U.S. Underwriters and the International Managers an option to purchase up to an aggregate of 1,030,000 and 254,854 additional shares of Common Stock, respectively, exercisable solely to cover over-allotments, at the offering price to the public less the underwriting discounts and commissions shown on the cover page of this Prospectus.
+All of the shares of Common Stock sold upon any exercise of this over-allotment option will be sold by the Selling Stockholders.
+Such option may be exercised at any time until 30 days after the date of the U.S. Underwriting Agreement and the International Underwriting Agreement, respectively.
+To the extent that the option is exercised, each U.S. Underwriter or International Manager, as the case may be, will be committed, subject to certain conditions, to purchase a number of the additional shares of Common Stock proportionate to such U.S. Underwriter's or International Manager's initial commitment as indicated in the preceding tables.

-The Company has agreed that it will not, for a period of 90 days from the date of this Prospectus, directly or indirectly, offer, sell or otherwise dispose of any shares of Common Stock or any securities convertible into or exchangeable or exercisable for any such shares without the prior written consent of Lehman Brothers Inc. and Lehman Brothers International (Europe), subject to certain exceptions (including the issuance of shares as consideration in acquisitions).
+The Company has agreed that it will not, for a period of 90 days from the date of this Prospectus, directly or indirectly, offer, sell or otherwise dispose of any shares of Common Stock or any securities convertible into or exchangeable or exercisable for any such shares without the prior written consent of Lehman Brothers Inc. and Lehman Brothers International (Europe) subject to certain exceptions (including the issuance of shares as consideration in acquisitions).
 In addition, each of the executive officers named herein and FIMA has agreed that it will not, for a period of 60 days from the date of this Prospectus, directly or indirectly, offer, sell or otherwise dispose of any shares of Common Stock or any securities convertible or exchangeable for any such shares without the prior written consent of Lehman Brothers Inc. and Lehman Brothers International (Europe), subject to certain exceptions.

-The U.S. Underwriters and the International Managers have entered into an Agreement Between U.S. Underwriters and International Managers pursuant to which each U.S. Underwriter has agreed that, as part of the distribution of the shares of Common Stock offered in the U.S. Offering, (i) it is not purchasing any such shares for the account of anyone other than a U.S. Person (as defined below) and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the U.S. Offering outside the United States or Canada or to anyone other than a U.S. Person.
-In addition, pursuant to such agreement each International Manager has agreed that, as part of the distribution of the shares of Common Stock offered in the International Offering, (i) it is not purchasing any such shares for the account of a U.S. Person and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the International Offering in the United States or Canada or to any U.S. Person.
+The U.S. Underwriters and the International Managers have entered into an Agreement Between U.S. Underwriters and International Managers pursuant to which each U.S. Underwriter has agreed that, as part of the distribution of the shares of Common Stock offered in the U.S. Offering, (i) it is not purchasing any such shares for the account of anyone other than a U.S. Person (as defined below) and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or Canada or to anyone other than a U.S. Person.
+In addition, pursuant to such agreement each International Manager has agreed that, as part of the distribution of the shares of Common Stock offered in the International Offering, (i) it is not purchasing any such shares for the account of a U.S. Person and (ii) it has not offered or sold, and will not offer of the shares of Common Stock offered in the International Offering, (i) it is not purchasing any such shares for the account of a U.S. Person and (ii) it has not offered or sold, and will not offer, sell, resell or deliver, directly or indirectly, any of such shares or distribute any prospectus relating to the International Offering in the United States or Canada or to any U.S. Person.
 Each International Manager has also agreed that it will offer to sell shares only in compliance with all relevant requirements of any applicable laws.